- Historical Context

 We see this often, particularly when Jeff is responding to events in the courtyard; Hitchcock uses this cross-cut to immediately show us what has caused Jeff’s response.
 This visual cue indicates to viewers that we are seeing what Jeff is seeing, and is one of the few ways that Hitchcock helps audiences assume Jeff’s point-of-view in key moments.

-Interestingly, a vignette is also a short, descriptive scene that focuses on a certain character and/or idea to provide us with insights about them—in this sense, it’s also possible to say that Jeff watches vignettes of his neighbours.
+Interestingly, a vignette is also a short, descriptive scene that focuses on a certain character and/or idea to provide us with insights about them - in this sense, it’s also possible to say that Jeff watches vignettes of his neighbours.
 Since this word has two meanings, you must be careful about which meaning you’re referring to.

 As with any other text, it’s important to consider some of the key symbols that Hitchcock draws upon in order to tell his story.
-That being said, one of the benefits of studying a film is that these symbols tend to be quite visual—you are able to see these recurring images and this may make them easier to spot.
+That being said, one of the benefits of studying a film is that these symbols tend to be quite visual - you are able to see these recurring images and this may make them easier to spot.
 We’ll be going through some of these key images in the final part of this guide.

 One of the first symbols we see is Jeff’s broken leg, which is propped up and completely covered by a cast, useless for the time being.
 Because he has been rendered immobile by his leg, readers can infer from this symbol that he is also incapable of working or even leaving his apartment, let alone solving a murder mystery.
 The broken leg is in this sense a symbol of his powerlessness and the source of much of his discontent.

-Another interpretation of the broken leg, however, is that it represents is impotence, which on one hand is synonymous for powerlessness or helplessness, but is on the other hand an allusion to his apparent inability to feel sexual desire.
+Another interpretation of the broken leg however, is that it represents his impotence which on one hand is synonymous for powerlessness or helplessness, but is on the other hand an allusion to his apparent inability to feel sexual desire.
 Being constantly distracted from Lisa by other goings-on in the courtyard definitely supports this theory.
 All in all, Jeff’s broken leg represents some compromise of his manhood, both in the sense that he cannot work in the way that a man would have been expected to, but also in the sense that he is unable to feel any attraction towards Lisa, even as she tries her best to seduce him.

 Conversely, Jeff’s long-focus camera lens is a symbol of his passive male gaze, which is more or less the only thing he can do in his condition.
-It is the main means through which he observes other people, and it also thus symbolises his voyeuristic tendencies—just as his broken leg traps and inhibits him, his camera lens transports him out of his own apartment, and allows him to project his own fears and insecurities into the apartments of his neighbours, watching them for entertainment, for visual pleasure.
+It is the main means through which he observes other people, and thus, it also symbolises his voyeuristic tendencies - just as his broken leg traps and inhibits him, his camera lens transports him out of his own apartment and allows him to project his own fears and insecurities into the apartments of his neighbours, watching them for entertainment, for visual pleasure.

 In this latter sense, the camera lens can also be understood as a phallic symbol, an erection of sorts.
 It highlights Jeff’s perverted nature, and the pleasure he derives from the act of observing others.
 Yikes.